 While the CARES Act made available some much-needed relief for people across the country, it failed in many ways to aid some of our most vulnerable and marginalized communities, including immigrants.

-Now Congress is working on another COVID-19 relief bill.
-Without our advocacy, Congress risks leaving out many of our community members from accessing support in this relief bill.
+Now Congress is working on another COVID-19 relief bill before the end of this month, as unemployment insurance provisions will expire on July 31.
+And without our advocacy, Congress again risks leaving out many of our community members from accessing support in this relief bill.

 Here are four key measures Congress must include in the next COVID-19 relief bill to protect immigrant communities: